kawu/hhu-dl-materials-2019/lang-rec/README.md

   the parameters of the network module `LangRec` which minimze the `total_loss` over the given training dataset.
-* Helper functions to print the predictions of the model (`print_predictions`) and calculate the accuracy of the model on the given datset (`accuracy`)
+* Helper functions to print the predictions of the model (`print_predictions`) and calculate the accuracy of the model on the given dataset (`accuracy`)
 * The `main` function, with the instructions of the script

 ##### LangRec